Ericsson profit miss sours hopes of quick turnaround

 Results were hit by a 0.9 billion crown one-off charge for divestments and higher than expected restructuring costs.

-Ericsson shares were down 3.8 percent at 0534 GMT, underperforming the STOXX Europe 600 technology index.
+Ericsson shares were down 3.8 percent at 0934 GMT, underperforming the STOXX Europe 600 technology index .SX8P.

 After a decade of fierce competition from Chinese equipment vendors compounded by the long global economic slump, analysts had hoped more spending by operators on high-speed networks would push up Ericsson's profits this year.